Niloy-Majumder/Notes/Falcon-Prerequisites.md

 kubectl create -f https://raw.githubusercontent.com/kubernetes-csi/csi-driver-nfs/master/deploy/example/nfs-provisioner/nfs-server.yaml
 ```

+> Save the nfs-server.yaml file to your local and set the nodeSelector to `"kubernetes.io/hostname": master` to use master node to save the pvcs

 To check if the NFS server is working, we can statically create a PersistentVolume and a PersistentVolumeClaim, and mount it onto a sample pod:

 ```shell